 Does an Adopted Child Have the Right to Birth Parent’s Inheritance?

 Under the Federal Child Welfare Information Gateway, under normal circumstances, an adopted child has no right to their birth parent’s inheritance upon death.
 Adoption severs the legal relationship between the birth parent and the adoptee.
 So if the biological parent dies without a valid will, or if a valid will exists not naming the adoptee, the adoptee may not inherit from the biological parent.

 On the flipside, because the relationship between adopted parents and their adopted children is a legal relationship, the adoptee is entitled to adopted parents’ inheritance if either parent dies intestate without a will.

 Can Foster Children Inherit?

-In Ohio, adoption laws have changed over time Under Ohio Revised Code Section 3107.02(B) to include adults in specific instances which include: if he or she is totally or permanently disabled; has an intellectual disability; had a relationship with a foster parent, stepparent or related caregiver prior to adulthood; was in permanent custody or in a planned permanent living arrangement of a children services or child placing agency when he or she turned eighteen; or is the child of the spouse of the person seeking to adopt the adult.
+In Ohio, adoption laws have changed over time under Ohio Revised Code Section 3107.02(B) to include adults in specific instances which include: if he or she is totally or permanently disabled or has an intellectual disability, had a relationship with a foster parent, stepparent or related caregiver prior to adulthood, was in permanent custody or in a planned permanent living arrangement of a children services or child placing agency when he or she turned eighteen, or is the child of the spouse of the person seeking to adopt the adult.